-The bootstrap machine is the laptop, host, or server on which you download and run the Tanzu CLI.
+The bootstrap environment is the laptop, host, or server on which you download and run the Tanzu Kubernetes Grid CLI.
 This is where the initial bootstrapping of a management cluster occurs, before it is pushed to the platform where it will run.

 The Tanzu Kubernetes Grid installer is a graphical wizard that you start up by running the

-tanzu management-cluster create --ui command.
-The installer wizard runs locally on the bootstrap machine, and provides a user interface to guide you through the process of deploying a management cluster.
+tkg init --ui command.
+The installer wizard runs locally on the bootstrap environment machine, and provides a user interface to guide you through the process of deploying a management cluster.